 It is also possible to use the VE.Direct to VE.Can interface, but note that this only works for BMV-700 and BMV-702.
 Not for the BMV-712, MPPT solar chargers and Inverters with a VE.Direct port.
-See next paragraph for more information on that VE.Can interface.
+See next paragraph for more information on that VE.Can interface

-Connecting more VE.Direct devices to your CCGX than number of VE.Direct Ports
+Connecting more VE.Direct devices to your VGX than number of VE.Direct Ports

-First of all, note that the maximum of VE.Direct devices that can be connected is 5 for the CCGX.
-How they are connected, so direct, via USB or via CAN, does not change the maximum.
-See here for the maximum limit on Venus GX, Octo GX, and other GX Devices.
+First of all, note that the maximum of VE.Direct devices that can be connected is GX device specific, and constrained by the CPU power.
+It may also be reduced for very complex systems, such as many AC PV inverters or synchronised inverter chargers, etc. So always allow some additional headroom in the design.
+How they are connected, so direct, via USB or hub does not change this maximum.
+See here for the maximum limit on all GX devices Devices.